 Realtor Zac Mchardy decided to leverage the sense of exclusiveness and urgency of the early access to a listing that is not yet on the market.
-The fact that he used a live tour to do so – with no edits, no crops, no scenarios – made the viewers feel like they were a part of a special house tour.
+The fact that he used a live tour to do so – with no edits, no crops, and no scenarios – made the viewers feel like they were a part of a special house tour.

 Daft.ie – a real estate company located in Ireland – used the carousel ad format to show the different listings of available properties that prospects can check out.
-They also use it to show different rooms and features of a single house to build interest in the property.
+Their ad displayed different rooms and features of a single house to build interest in the property.

 The Facebook dynamic ad allows realtors to turn their home listings into ads for people who have already viewed those listings on their site.
-Retargeting prospects like this is a great way to gently nudge someone who’s expressed interest but hasn’t taken the leap to become a lead yet.
+This approach to retargeting prospects helps to gently nudge someone who’s expressed interest but hasn’t taken the leap to become a lead yet.